Regression Under Human Assistance

 \section{Introduction}

 In a wide range of critical applications, societies rely on the judgement of human experts to take consequential decisions---decisions which have significant consequences.
-Unfortunately, the timeliness and quality of the de\-cisions are often compromised due to the large number of decisions to be taken and a shortage of human experts.
+Unfortunately, the timeliness and quality of the de\-cisions are often compromised due to the large number of decisions to be taken and the shortage of human experts.
 For example, in certain medical specialties, patients in most countries need to wait for months to be diagnosed by a specialist.
 In content moderation, online publishers often stop hosting comments sections because their staff is unable to moderate the myriad of comments they receive.
 In software development, bugs may be sometimes overlooked by software developers who spend long hours on code reviews for large software projects.

-In this context, there is a widespread discussion on the possibility of letting machine learning models take decisions in these high-stake tasks, where they have matched, or even surpassed, the average performance of human experts~\cite{topol2019high,cheng2015antisocial,pradel2018deepbugs}.
+In this context, there is a widespread discussion on the possibility of letting machine learning models take decisions in these high-stake tasks, where they have matched, or even surpassed, the average performance of human experts~\cite{cheng2015antisocial,pradel2018deepbugs,topol2019high}.
 Currently, these mo\-dels are mostly trained for full automation---they assume they will take \emph{all} the decisions.
 However, their decisions are still worse than those by human experts on some instances, where they make far more errors than average~\cite{raghu2019algorithmic}.
-Motivated by this observation, our goal is to develop machine learning models that are optimized to operate under different automation levels.
-In other words, these mo\-dels are optimized to take decisions for a given fraction of the instances and leave the remaining ones to humans.
+Motivated by this observation, our goal is to develop machine learning models that are optimized to operate under different automation levels---mo\-dels that are optimized to take decisions for a given fraction of the instances and leave the remaining ones to humans.

-More specifically, we focus on ridge regression and introduce a novel problem formulation that allows for different automation levels.
-Based on this formulation, we make the following~contributions: \begin{itemize} \item[I.] We show that the problem is NP-hard.
+To this end, we focus on the specific problem of ridge regression and introduce a novel formulation that allows for different automation levels.
+Based on this problem formulation, we make the following~contributions: \begin{itemize} \item[I.] We show that the problem is NP-hard.
 This is due to its combinatorial nature---for each potential meta-decision about which instances the machine will decide upon, there is an optimal set of parameters for the regression model, however, the meta-decision is also something we seek to optimize.

 \item[II.]
 We derive an alternative representation of the objective function as a difference of nondecreasing submodular functions.
 This representation enables us to use a recent iterative algorithm~\cite{iyer2012algorithms} to solve the problem, however, this algorithm does not enjoy approximation guarantees.